matt-eric/apollo-graphql-express-server/README.md

 ### `npm run dev`

-Runs the GraphQL Playground Apollo Server in the development mode.\
+Runs the Apollo server in development mode.\
 Open [http://localhost:8000/graphql](http://localhost:8000/graphql) to view it in the browser.

 ### Technologies used: